sefi0609/myWebSite/README.md

 Hello and welcome to my website!
 This is a full-stack development project.
-I built this site using the **Django** framework for learning purposes,
-but this project can easily be deployed.
+I built this site using the **Django** framework for learning purposes, but this project can easily be deployed (on AWS for instance).
 I've also used **HTML and CSS** for the site's appearance.

 The first page provides general information and allows for **registration or login**.